 There is a slide set documenting the installation of a manhole liner at our website, www.resinatingllc.com under the 1-Day Install tab.

-Resinating LLC works within exacting specifications and processes for creating and installing Resinating Fiberglass Expansion Liners in existing pipes (and manholes).
-As a result, Resinating is proudly able to offer its customers a 20-year warranty while generating significant savings for each customer as they repair and renew their pipes and manholes.
+RESINATING LLC works within exacting specifications and processes for creating and installing RESINATING Fiberglass Expansion Liners in existing pipes.
+As a result, RESINATING is proudly able to offer its customers a 20-year warranty while generating significant savings for each customer as they repair and renew their pipes.

 It is worthy of note that the expected useful life of RESINATING Fiberglass Expansion Liners is in the range of 100 years.